 The Operation Department is charged with the maintenance and operations of the various services provided by the Fort Valley Utility Commission: electric, natural gas, water, waste water, and telecom.

-Contractors: please direct all inquiries to the Director of Operations, Angie Luna.
+Contractors: please direct all inquiries to the Interim Operations Manager, Jason Johnson.

 One of the most important utilities provided to any community is its electrical energy.

 Fort Valley Utility Commission Electric Department ensures a reliable and economical source of electricity for all its customers – residences, schools, institutions, businesses and industry throughout its service area.
 Energy is purchased through the MEAG, an organization of 49 member cities.
 Our electric rates are in the lowest range of other Georgia providers as referenced in the Georgia Public Service Commission’s Residential Electric Rate Survey that is published twice a year.